First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

 Haloscopes serve as a crucial tool for detecting ultralight dark matter.
 In these devices, the ultralight dark matter field is converted into electromagnetic signals within a cavity.
-Superconducting radio frequency (SRF) cavities in accelerators \cite{Padamsee:2017ohf} boast exceptionally high quality factors, reaching $Q_0 > 10^{10}$, allowing for the accumulation of larger electromagnetic signals and reduced noise levels~\cite{Dixit:2020ymh, Cervantes:2022gtv, Romanenko:2023irv,Agrawal:2023umy}.
+The ongoing rapid advancements in quantum technology are anticipated to significantly bolster the sensitivity of these experimental setups~\cite{WLC, Chen:2021bgy,Wurtz:2021cnm,Jiang:2022vpm, Zheng:2016qjv,Malnou:2018dxn,HAYSTAC:2020kwv,Lehnert:2021gbj,HAYSTAC:2023cam,Dixit:2020ymh,Agrawal:2023umy}.
+Superconducting radio-frequency (SRF) cavities in accelerators~\cite{Padamsee:2017ohf} boast exceptionally high quality factors, reaching $Q_0 > 10^{10}$, allowing for the accumulation of larger electromagnetic signals and reduced noise levels~\cite{Dixit:2020ymh, Cervantes:2022gtv, Romanenko:2023irv,Agrawal:2023umy}.
 Unlike axion detection, DPDM detection does not require a magnetic field background, enabling the full potential of superconducting cavities to be exploited.
-Moreover, a scan rate improvement of $Q_0/Q_{\rm DM}$ can be achieved for $Q_0>Q_{\rm DM}$ compared to conventional methods~\cite{Cervantes:2022gtv}, where $Q_{\rm DM} \approx 10^6$ is the quality factor of the dark matter frequency distribution.
-In this study, we demonstrated that an SRF cavity with $Q_0 \sim 10^{10}$ can result in the most stringent constraints to date near its resonant frequency.
-The vast unexplored region of DPDM parameter space necessitates a realistic detector to scan the mass window.
-For the first time, we conducted scan searches by mechanically tuning the SRF cavity.
-This approach allowed us to access the deepest region of DPDM interaction across a majority of the scanned mass window, employing a frequency range of $1.37$\,MHz centered around $1.3$\,GHz, with a total integration time of $32$ hours.
+Notably, the sensitivity to the kinetic mixing coefficient of the dark photon can experience enhancement by a factor of $Q_0^{-1/4}$ in scenarios where $Q_0 > Q_{\rm DM}$~\cite{Cervantes:2022gtv}.
+Here, $Q_{\rm DM} \approx 10^6$ characterizes the frequency spectrum of ultralight bosonic fields originating from a virialized velocity dispersion of $\sim 10^{-3}$\,c.